-(3) Coordinate and oversee the Holiday Party and Awards Dinner and activities.
+(3) Coordinate and oversee the annual Holiday Party and Awards Dinner and activities.

 (4) Oversee the Club awards program for volunteers, including the "Frequent Volunteer Sea Miles" program.

-(5) Manage and maintain currency of Club insurance policies to ensure sufficient liability, medical, hull and machinery insurance for sail training, PSC boat rental, and Club fleet and other property.
+(5) Manage and maintain the insurance policies of the Club to ensure insurance coverage for all activities of the Club including sufficient liability, medical, hull and machinery insurance for sail training, PSC boat rental, and Club fleet and other property.

 (6) Conduct all accident investigations and file claims against Club insurance policies.

-(8) Oversee annual review and publish changes to the By-Laws, as required.
+(8) Oversee a once every two-year review and proposed changes to the Bylaws, if required.

 (2) Provide for individual training courses on all types of sailing activities.